 - 24. The type and number of anticipated dwelling units indirectly resulting from the Project. - 25.
 The average square footage for anticipated dwelling units, broken down by type of unit, indirectly resulting from the Project. - 26.
-The estimated amount of development fees to be generated by development in accordance with implementation of the Project. - 27.
-The phasing of residential and development over time from inception to build-out of the Project. - 28.
-The anticipated number of units available for low-income housing.
+The estimated amount of development fees to be generated by development in accordance with implementation of the Project.

-While the Draft EIR noted the anticipated number of low-income housing units, the Draft EIR otherwise fails adequately to address the above categories of information.
+The Draft EIR failed adequately to address the above categories of information.